Merging by Matching Models in Task Parameter Subspaces: Experiments

 \paragraph{Experimental set-up.} As an experimental setting, we focus on merging models fine-tuned on datasets from the T0 mixture \citep{sanh2021multitask} to form a multitask models. \citet{zhou2022not} found eight datasets (listed in \cref{sec:eight_key_tasks}) were the most important for performance and thus we first focus on merging models fine-tuned on these eight datasets.
-We compare merging models in the full model fine-tuning setting and in a parameter-efficient fine-tuning setting.
-For parameter-efficient fine-tuning, we use (IA)$^3$, which inserts a trainable vector into specific linear layers.
-Note that the merged (IA)$^3$ model is still a parameter-efficient update of the same size.
+We compare merging models in the full model fine-tuning setting and in the parameter-efficient fine-tuning setting with (IA)$^3$.
 We use T5-Large-LM-Adapt \citep{lester2021power}, a variant of T5-Large \citep{raffel2020exploring} that was further trained with a language modeling objective as the pre-trained model and include more details on fine-tuning the per-task models in \cref{sec:experimental_setup}. \paragraph{Compatibility considerations.} In this experiment, we consider every possible initialization/objective combination for \method with the following exceptions: First, when merging (IA)$^3$-trained models, we cannot use RegMean since RegMean is a method for merging linear layers and (IA)$^3$ adds vectors that are elementwise multiplied with activations and does not train any linear layers.
 We therefore do not consider RegMean as an initialization or objective for models trained with (IA)$^3$.
 Second, in the full-model fine-tuning setting, we perform BFM using the K-FAC \citep{grosse2016kronecker} approximation as described in \cref{sec:cg} and apply RegMean as usual.
 However, when merging models fine-tuned with (IA)$^3$, we can perform BFM without resorting to an approximation since the vectors trained by (IA)$^3$ are sufficiently small to perform BFM exactly. \paragraph{Results.} In \cref{fig:heatmap}, we show the raw performance and performance gain over initialization using \method with every possible initialization/objective combination.
 We see that \method often significantly improves performance compared to a given initialization, except when a relatively poor objective is applied to an effective initialization (e.g. using the ``simple averaging'' objective with the Task Arithmetic initialization).
-Notably, we found that using RegMean as both as both an initialization and objective for \method led to an improvement in performance over the RegMean-based initialization.
+Notably, we found that using RegMean as both an initialization and objective for \method led to an improvement in performance over the RegMean-based initialization.
 This performance boost likely comes from the fact that the matrix inverse needed in RegMean is numerically unstable and so the closed-form solution does not actually result in the optimal solution.
 To confirm this possibility, we found that using the conjugate gradient method to optimize the RegMean objective achieves a lower objective value than the closed-form solution.

 Based on the results in \cref{fig:heatmap}, we now design a consistent recipe to apply in the experiments in the rest of the paper.
 For initialization, we use the Task Arithmetic method due to its strong performance and efficiency in both parameter-efficient and full-model fine-tuning.
 For the merging objective, in the (IA)$^3$ setup, we use the block-diagonal Fisher merging objective and in the full model fine-tuning setup we use the RegMean objective.